MrP01/prettytex/README.md

 # Write prettier LaTeX

-Some LaTeX templates and base classes for university.
+Some LaTeX templates and base classes for university, formal letters, legal things, etc.
+You can find the documentation [here](./docs/prettytex.pdf).

+Also, have a look at the [provided templates](./templates/).

 ## Usage
 In almost all cases, use an article base document, like so: